Users

 A TalkJS user is a person or a group of people who uses your app.

-It's usually best to map a user in your own database one-to-one to a TalkJS user.
-In fact, the only reason TalkJS tracks user information at all is so we can display a user's name, send them email notifications, and so on.
+It's usually best practice to map a user in your own database one-to-one to a TalkJS user.

-• TalkJS only collects the user data that is needed to make TalkJS work, and nothing else.
+TalkJS only collects the user data needed to make TalkJS work, and nothing else.
+This includes, for example, information to display a user's name, or send them email notifications.

-You can also use the REST API to programmatically synchronize user data at the appropriate time, if you prefer.
+You can also use the REST API to programmatically create or update user data.

 When you send user data to TalkJS, you need to provide a user ID for each user.
 Each user ID must be: